This spiky green plant is a snap to grow indoors, and has countless healing properties and uses around the house.

 Soil: Aloe vera needs well-drained, sandy potting soil.
 Mix half sand and half potting soil or buy an organic cacti and succulent mix.

-Containers: Unglazed clay (terra cotta) pots are ideal, as they allow the soil to dry faster than plastic or glazed pots do.
+Containers: Unglazed clay (terra cotta) pots or fabric pots are ideal, as they allow the soil to dry faster than plastic pots do.
 Be sure other types of container have multiple drainage holes in their bottom.
-Select a container that is just large enough for the roots (and to support the weight of the leaves without tipping over).
+Select a container that is large and sturdy enough for the roots (and to support the weight of the leaves without tipping over).

 You can move potted aloe veras outdoors during the summer.
-To prevent overexposure to the sun, put them in a shady location (even under a chair or table will work) at first and move them a little every few days until they are in full sun all day long.
+To prevent overexposure to the sun, put them in a shady location at first.
+Then move them a little every few days until they are in full sun all day long.